Details about our services

 All videos, articles, blog posts, audio files, images, books, and materials (hereafter “content”) are meant to provide individuals with general nutrition and health education and information.
 This content does not provide individualized nutritional, medical, or mental health services.
 No diagnosis, treatment, or professional advice regarding any medical, mental health, eating disorder, or illness of any participant will be offered in the content.

 The content cannot substitute for/be alternative to medical or other healthcare diagnosis and treatment.
 It is meant to be used in conjunction with individualized treatment from professionals.
-By consuming this content the individual agrees not to hold Elizabeth (Libby) Parker, Not Your Average Nutritionist, or any affiliates liable.
+By consuming this content the individual agrees not to hold Elizabeth (Libby) Parker, Not Your Average Nutritionist, The Broadway Dietitian, our staff, or any affiliates liable.

 We are also a part of some affiliate programs, including Amazon affiliates.
 Some links on this site may provide us with a small monetary compensation used to help upkeep this site if you choose to buy.
 All products are those that Libby has personally enjoyed, but we make no promises about the effectiveness of affiliate products.
 Your safety and trust is 1000% more important than any compensation.